JoergBitzer/AudioDevOrga/installReadMe.md

 * Windows:
     0. Install compiler (I would use Visual Studio 2019 or later.
 The free version (community edition) is OK)
     1. Install git (e.g. use gitbash)
-    2. Install CMAKE (don't forget to select option use/change PATH for alle users)
+    2. Install CMAKE (don't forget to select option use/change PATH for all users)
     3. Install Editor (Visual Studio Code works on all platforms)

 * Apple: